-- the conversion of all outstanding shares of our convertible preferred stock into an aggregate of 55,385,854 shares of our common stock immediately prior to the closing of this offering; - no exercise of outstanding options or settlement of outstanding restricted stock units after March 31, 2018; - no repurchase of outstanding shares of common stock after March 31, 2018; - · no exercise by the underwriters of their over-allotment option to purchase additional shares of our common stock; and - the filing and effectiveness of our amended and restated certificate of incorporation in Delaware and the adoption of our amended and restated bylaws, each of which will occur immediately prior to the closing of this offering.
+- the conversion of all outstanding shares of our convertible preferred stock into an aggregate of 55,385,854 shares of our common stock immediately prior to the closing of this offering; - no exercise of outstanding options or settlement of outstanding restricted stock units after March 31, 2018; - no repurchase of outstanding shares of common stock after March 31, 2018; - no exercise by the underwriters of their over-allotment option to purchase additional shares of our common stock; and - the filing and effectiveness of our amended and restated certificate of incorporation in Delaware and the adoption of our amended and restated bylaws, each of which will occur immediately prior to the closing of this offering.

-Arthur W. Coviello, Jr., Kimberly L. Hammonds and A. Brooke Seawell, each a member of our board of directors, have indicated an interest in purchasing, directly or through associated entities, up to an aggregate of approximately \$1.2 million of shares of our common stock in this offering (or an aggregate of 66,666 shares based on the midpoint of the price range set forth on the cover page of this prospectus) at the initial public offering price as part of the directed share program described elsewhere in this prospectus.
+Arthur W. Coviello, Jr., Kimberly L. Hammonds and A. Brooke Seawell, each a member of our board of directors, have indicated an interest in purchasing, directly or through associated entities, up to an aggregate of approximately \$1.2 million of shares of our common stock in this offering (or an aggregate of 52,173 shares) at the initial public offering price as part of the directed share program described elsewhere in this prospectus.
 To the extent these affiliates purchase any such shares from us, the number of shares to be sold to the underwriters will accordingly be reduced.
 Because these indications of interest are not binding agreements or commitments to purchase, the underwriters could determine to sell more, less or no shares to any of these potential investors and any of these potential investors could determine to purchase more, less or no shares in this offering.
 The underwriters will receive the same discount from any shares sold to these potential investors as they will from any other shares sold to the public in this offering.
 Any shares purchased by our directors as part of the directed share program will be subject to lock-up restrictions described in "Shares Eligible for Future Sale."